dshills/goauto/README.md

 >"What makes you so ashamed of being a grownup?" - The War Doctor

 ## Overview
-Full disclosure: This is ALPHA software and my first Go program.
-It works on my machine so mileage may vary.
-Suggestions, corrections, bug reports are very welcome.
-I have every intention of growing this into a replacement for Grunt, Gulp, Make, Rake, etc.

 Task automation for grownups.
 GoAuto is a package that makes building a native executable tailored to a specific work flow, simple.

 Here is a complete example of a Go build process triggered by any source file in a project changing.